Conflict of Interest

 - Answer the questions asked.

 - Click on Submit button at the bottom of the page.
 Based on how you answered the questions this will take you to your prefilled conflict of interest form.

 - Review data to ensure accuracy, then click the acknowledgement and hit submit.

 For additional information on Clarkson University's Conflict of Interest Policy, the Conflict of Interest Disclosure Form, or a COI tutorial, see the links below.

 COI Self-Guided Review

-New conflict of interest regulations go into effect for all institutions submitting proposals to and receiving funding from any U. S. Public Health Service (PHS) agency, such as the National Institutes of Health (NIH), August 24th, 2012.
+New conflict of interest regulations went into effect on August 24th, 2012 and apply to all institutions submitting proposals to and receiving funding from any U. S. Public Health Service (PHS) agency, such as the National Institutes of Health (NIH).

 What do I need to do as a Clarkson Researcher?